 Dr. Lucas has conducted extensive research, focusing on how technology, specifically e-mail, affects language use and pragmatic differences between native and non-native speakers of English in student-professor interaction.
 She has also investigated the effectiveness and usefulness of asynchronous discussion board interaction in higher education.
 In recent years, her foci have been on ESL/EFL pedagogy, particularly writing instruction and integrated skills projects, as well as on program administration.
 She has conducted workshops on teaching related themes, as well as on hiring and preparing application portfolios.
 Additionally, she has developed and implemented an ESP course at a major Washington hotel.

 Dr. Lucas is a member is several professional/academic organizations, among them TESOL and WATESOL, and she was the Local Chair of the 2008 AAAL Convention, held in Washington, DC.
 Dr. Lucas has presented at numerous international, national, and local conferences; and she has published articles in Language Learning & Technology, Computer Assisted Language Learning, and the Journal of Asynchronous Learning Networks, among others.
-She has served on the Editorial Board and as reviews Editor for Language Learning & Technology, a peer-reviewed academic journal.
+She has served on the Editorial Board and as Reviews Editor for Language Learning & Technology, a peer-reviewed academic journal.
 She is regularly invited to review manuscripts for other academic journals, and she is invited to participate in publisher focus groups to evaluate potential teaching materials.
 Dr. Lucas has also been a site reviewer for the Commission for English Language Program Accreditation (CEA) and has reviewed English language teaching programs throughout the US.
-She served as the Georgetown EFL Program's CEA Self-Study Coordinator for the program's latest re-accreditation in 2014, and she currently oversees compliance with all CEA related matters.
-In addition, Dr. Lucas has served in Georgetown University's Alumni Admissions Program for about 20 years, interviewing undergraduate applicants to Georgetown during each admissions cycle.
+She has served as the Intensive English Program's CEA Self-Study Coordinator for the program's latest re-accreditation in 2014, and she currently oversees compliance with all CEA related matters.
+In addition, Dr. Lucas has served in Georgetown University's Alumni Admissions Program for about 25 years, interviewing undergraduate applicants to Georgetown during each admissions cycle.

 In her – relatively little – free time, Dr. Lucas enjoys exercising, yoga, and walking, or traveling to the Eastern Shore with her husband.
-She has two grown-up sons.
+She has two married sons and a little granddaughter.